mnemnion/JLpeg.jl/Plans.md

            matches don't need the offsets at all, those are literally present in the SubString, I can always get rid of that code if I decide I don't want it.
            It would be nice to turn it into a property instead of a field though.
-    - [ ]  As I think about it, I have a use for range captures, even though that's basically what a SubString is.
+    - [ ]  I do have a use for range captures, even though that's basically what a SubString is.
 They can be token captures, we don't want to see them when walking a parse tree or iterating, but it's important to know where they are and categorize them for tasks like syntax highlighting and formatting.
            The LPeg tree format I was using was a right pain for that.
   - [ ]  `Anow`, `patt > λ`
     - [ ]  Refactor `aftermatch` to get a function which can enact captures across part of the  stack